sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/okt/11/why-i-dont-like-the-lens-library.markdown

 # Why I don't like the lens library

 As some of you know I'm the author of `fclabels`, that other lens library that isn't `lens`.
-I recently released a new version and I'm very happy with result.
+I recently released a new version and I'm very happy with the result.
 But I knew beforehand that usage would probably be extremely low.
 Mainly because of the popularity of the `lens` library.

 And I'm fine with that.

-I never build `fclabels` because I wanted people to use my software (maybe just a bit), but I wanted a nice solution for Haskell's non-composable record labels.
+I never built `fclabels` because I wanted people to use my software (maybe just a bit), but I wanted a nice solution for Haskell's non-composable record labels.
 I think both `fclabels` and `lens` nicely solve this problem, both with slightly different technology and philosophy.